-If you desire to own a large format artwork style that appears to radiate from within as though it was backlit, look no further than Acrylic glass museum floats.
-Anyone who's ever stepped foot into one of those luxurious high-end franchise photography galleries in Vegas, you know exactly what print media style I'm referring to.
-Huge pieces, wonderfully illuminated encapsulated under crystal clear glass, revealing richly saturated colors & hyper-realistic details.
-They are simply mind-blowing!
+If you have a desire to own Luxury Fine Art Nature imagery that appears to radiate from within as though it was backlit, look no further than Acrylic glass museum floats.
+You'll know exactly what print media I'm speaking of If you've ever visited a high-end Peter Lik franchise photography gallery's or even a Thomas Mangelson Gallery.
+It's like WOW, those huge pieces, wonderfully illuminated, with the artwork encapsulated under crystal clear glass, revealing richly saturated colors & hyper-realistic details.
+The beautiful photographic artworks are simply mind-blowing!

 THE WORLD'S BEST or MOST FAMOUS PHOTOGRAPHER?

 I have great respect for Lik's photographic artworks.
 I first became familiar with the artist back around 2010 when the Weather Channel ran a short series about him.
 The TV program had me hooked, being the first of its kind to provide insight into what I love to do.
 It was so refreshing seeing a passionate fellow photographic artist getting down and dirty in mother natures kitchen to create their art.
 His vocal expressions, like when the light or conditions weren't perfect, mirror my own and the various photographer friends I've worked along side of.
 Trust me, I've had my share of unga-bunga moments.
 The Weather Channel program depicted the honest, true behind the scenes, blue-collar work ethic of a serious nature photographer.